Moving to Italy from Australia: Visas, Timelines & What No One Tells You

 BONUS: Stays Under 90 Days

-Australians can stay up to 90 days in any 180-day period visa-free, but this does not allow work or long-term living.
+You can generally stay up to 90 days in any 180-day period visa-free, but this does not allow work or long-term living or provide a viable option long-term for moving to Italy from Australia.

 What people don’t realise (the honest part)

-You don’t need to have everything perfect before leaving Australia
+You don’t need to have everything perfect when moving to Italy from Australia

 Some documents are simply easier to organise once you're here.